Etale and crystalline companions, II: Background on algebraic stacks

-We will apply the previous result as follows (compare \cite[Lemma~3.1.8]{kedlaya-companions}). \begin{cor} For $X$ smooth of finite type over $k$ (as per our running convention), there exist a finite extension $k'$ of $k$, an alteration $X' \to X_{k'}$, an open dense subscheme $U$ of $X'$, and a diagram
+The following is a variant of \cite[Lemma~3.1.8]{kedlaya-companions}. \begin{cor} For $X$ smooth of finite type over $k$ (as per our running convention), there exist a finite extension $k'$ of $k$, an alteration $X' \to X \times_k k'$, an open dense subscheme $U$ of $X'$, and a diagram

-in which $(\overline{S}, \overline{S} \setminus S)$ is a smooth pair over $k'$, $\overline{X}' \to \overline{S}$ is a stable curve fibration, and $\overline{X}' \times_{\overline{S}} S \to S$ is a smooth curve fibration with unpointed locus equal to $U$.
+in which $S$ is smooth over $k'$ and $\overline{X}' \to S$ is a smooth curve fibration with unpointed locus equal to $U$.
 For any given finite subset $T$ of $X^\circ$, we may further ensure that every point of $T(k')$ lifts to a point of $X'$ contained in $U$. \end{cor} \begin{proof} At any stage in the proof, we are free to replace $X$ with either an alteration or an open dense subscheme, or to replace $k$ with a finite extension.
 We may thus assume at once that $X$ is quasiprojective; we then proceed as in \cite[Proposition~3.3]{artin-sga4} (compare \cite[Lemma~3.1.8]{kedlaya-companions}).

 Choose a very ample line bundle $\calL$ on $X$, put $n := \dim(X)$, and choose a point $z \in X^\circ$.
 After possibly enlarging $k$, if we make a generic choice of $n$ sections $H_1,\dots,H_n$ of $\calL$ containing $z$, then the intersection $C$ will be zero-dimensional (but nonempty; see Remark~\ref{R:contracted section} below).
-Let $\tilde{X}$ be the blowup of $X$ at $C$ and let $f: \tilde{X} \to \PP^{n-1}_k$ be the morphism defined by $H_1,\dots,H_n$.
+Let $\tilde{X}$ be the blowup of $X$ at $C$ and let $f\colon \tilde{X} \to \PP^{n-1}_k$ be the morphism defined by $H_1,\dots,H_n$.